Scope of this project

 - Make recommendations for the implementation of a sustainable web-archiving service

-During the two-year project a research team will draft a selection policy for the websites that need to be archived, propose a legal framework to determine the roles and responsibilities of the State Archives and the Royal Library of Belgium and develop a prototype web-archive that will be tested and evaluated by a panel of users.
+During the two-year project a research team will draft a selection policy for the websites that need to be archived, propose a legal framework to determine the roles and responsibilities of the State Archives and KBR and develop a prototype web-archive that will be tested and evaluated by a panel of users.

 Project researcher: Friedel Geeraert

-Download the presentation (pdf) in which the project is explained.
+- Download the powerpoint (pdf) in which the project is explained.

 Promisebot is a web crawler or spider used in this project.